 8) Vessels Using Pumps For Fishing

 These vessels are equipped with special pumps that are lowered under the surface of the water.
 The pump is suspended on the hook of a derrick (crane) and is powered by the boat’s electrical plant.
 Small fish are attracted by light from a lamp situated above the suction side of the pump and get pulled in and pumped with water on board where the seawater is separated and thrown away.

 According to IMO & FAO, the total number of fishing vessels in the world is around 4.6 million.
 A majority of these are small artisanal boats.
 In fact, there are only 64,000 fishing vessels of 24 meters in length and above.

 Most of the fishing vessels (3.5 million) operate in Asia and account for 75% of the fishing fleet globally.

 According to a study conducted in 2016, the number of fishing vessels reduced in Africa and North America by 30,000 and 5,000 as compared to 2014 respectively.

-In 2016, 86% of the motorized fishing boats were in the size class of less than 12 meters.
+In 2016, 86% of motorized fishing boats were in the size class of fewer than 12 meters.